vectorNull/microStubs/README.md

 ![](https://img.shields.io/badge/containers-docker-informational?style=flat&logo=<jose>&logoColor=white&color=99ffff)
 ![](https://img.shields.io/badge/orchestration-kubernetes-informational?style=flat&logo=<jose>&logoColor=white&color=99ffff)

 Another microservice-focused application that will allow users to sell and purchase event tickets.
+I will be using production-grade authentication and StripeJS.
 More details will unfold as I develop the app.
 Keep a weather I on this README for updates...

 Table of Contents: